gijit/gi/README.md

 https://github.com/gijit/gi/blob/master/pkg/compiler/repl_luajit.go#L57

-# of course we need a backend to develop against

-Considering possible backends,
-I compared node.js, chez scheme, otto, gopher-lua, and LuaJIT.

 # LuaJIT did what?
-Will Golang run on GPU?

-LuaJIT in particular is an amazing backend to target.
+LuaJIT is an amazing backend.
 In our quick and dirty 500x500 random matrix multiplication benchmark, LuaJIT *beat even statically compiled go* code by a factor of 3x.
 Go's time was 360 msec.